ameyarajwade7/CKA-Exercises/ApplicationLifeCycleManagement.md

 </p>
 </details>

-### Label mangesh deployment as env=prod and make sure tour action is recored
+### Label mangesh deployment as env=prod and make sure your action is recored

 <details><summary>Answer</summary>
 <p>